fluffy/blinky/design.md

 # Design Notes for V5

 Sync refers to Sync In

-Out refers to Sync Out
+PPS refers to Sync Out

+Mon refers to monitor of PPS

 ## Signals

- ExtIn 10 MHz input
+- ExtIn 10 MHz input
- RefIn 10 Mhz OCXO input
+- RefIn 10 Mhz OCXO input
- ExtOut 10 MHz output from MCO
+- ExtOut 10 MHz output from MCO

- SyncOut 1 pps output - inverts on buffer
+- SyncOut 1 pps output - inverts on buffer
- SyncMon 1 pps in ( from SyncOut )
+- SyncMon 1 pps in ( from SyncOut )
- SyncIn 1 pps input - inverts on buffer
+- SyncIn 1 pps input - inverts on buffer
- GpsIn 1 pps input
+- GpsIn 1 pps input

  ## Timers